Tillmans Corner, Alabama: 2000 census

-As of the 2020 United States census, there were 17,731 people, 6,400 households, and 4,384 families residing in the CDP.

 Education

 It is within the Mobile County Public School System.

 Sections of the current CDP are served by Nan Gray Davis, Griggs, Haskew, and Meadowlake elementary schools.
 Middle schools serving sections of Tillmans Corner include Hankins Middle School and Burns Middle School.
 Much of it is zoned to Theodore High School while a small portion is zoned to Davidson High School.